xtreamwayz/html-form-validator/README.md

 ## How does it work?

-1. **Load the html form into the FormFactory**
+1. **Load the html form into the FormFactory and create a new Form instance**

     ```php
-    $form = FormFactory::fromHtml($htmlForm, $defaultValues);
+    $form = (new FormFactory())->fromHtml($htmlForm, $defaultValues);
     ```

+    - The FormFactory creates and returns a Form instance with a new `Zend\InputFilter\Factory` and `Zend\InputFilter\InputFilter`.
-    - The FormFactory automatically creates default validators and filters for all input elements.
+    - The Form automatically creates default validators and filters for all input elements.
-    - The FormFactory extracts additional custom validation rules and filters from the form.
+    - The Form extracts additional custom validation rules and filters from the form.
-    - The FormFactory optionally injects default data into the form input elements.
+    - The Form optionally injects default data into the form input elements.

 2. **Validate the form against submitted data**